bsquizz/ocdeployer/README.md

 * `template_dir`: string, the full path to the directory of the service set's templates which are being deployed
 * `components`: list of strings, the component names from your service set that are being deployed
 * `variables_for_component`: dict, keys are each component name in your service set, values are another dict consisting of the variables parsed from the `env.yml` file.
-* `wait`: boolean, used to determine whether the deploy logic should wait for things to "finish"
+* `wait`: boolean, used to determine whether the deploy logic should wait for things such as DeploymentConfig and BuildConfig to "finish" (go 'active', or build with success, respectively)
 * `timeout`: int, how long to wait for before timing out
 * `resources_scale_factor`: float, the value passed in to --scale-resources when running ocdeployer
 * `label`: string, the label attached to each object in Open Shift at deploy time